sgenyk91/solo/_PRESS-RELEASE.md

   > "This product will change the way we see ticket prices... forever"

 ## How to Get Started ##
-  > All you have to do is search the name
+  > All you have to do is search the type of event and it will tell you when it is the appropriate time to buy the ticket.

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > "I use Price Follower and I saved $254 this year in tickets.
+How amazing!!!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.